michaelsinghurse/sales-tax-search-v2/README.md

 any front-end frameworks or routing libraries.
 Here's the link to it: https://github.com/michaelsinghurse/sales-tax-search.*

+## Architecture
+The app was built with [Create React App](https://create-react-app.dev/).
+All the HTML files are generated at build time with the `npm run build` command and served from the `./client/build` folder.

+The server has three responsibilities: allow incoming requests to use the `./client/build` folder containing the static resources, respond to requests to the API endpoint for tax rates and political boundaries, and provide a catch-all response to all other requests by sending the `index.html` file.

 ## Technical Challenges
 ### Validating Form Input
 One challenge I faced was about how to validate form inputs.